 Fraport also anchors its commitment to comply with internationally accredited regulations, such as the principles of the UN Global Compact, OECD Guidelines, and ILO Core Labor Standards, across the company through a code of conduct.
-The Fraport Policy forms the core of this commitment and is published on www.fraport.com in the section Responsibility.
+The Fraport policy is at the heart of this commitment.
+Conduct standards substantiate the value-based compliance of Fraport AG and assist employees in complying with existing laws and internal regulations

-The supplier code, updated in fiscal year 2016, also describes the requirements and principles for cooperations of Fraport AG with contractors, suppliers, and service providers.
+The supplier code, updated in fiscal year 2016, describes the requirements and principles for cooperations of Fraport AG with contractors, suppliers, and service providers.
 They are obliged to comply with the applicable national laws and the relevant internationally recognized standards, guidelines and principles, as also stipulated in the code of conduct.
 Business partners are additionally obliged to work towards the consistent compliance with these standards by all other companies involved in the provision of services.